dram1964/cloudarchitect/docs/azure/networking.md

 ## VNet [Service Endpoints](https://learn.microsoft.com/en-us/azure/virtual-network/virtual-network-service-endpoints-overview)

-Service Endpoints allow you to secure Azure service resources to only your VNets by enabling only Private IP addresses in the VNet to reach the endpoint of a service, without requiring a Public IP address on the VNet.
+Service Endpoints allow you to secure Azure service resources to only your VNets by enabling only Private IP addresses in the VNet to reach the endpoint of a service.
 The endpoint extends the VNet identity to the service resource.
-Connections are still made through the services public endpoint (over the internet).
+Endpoints provide access to services in the same region.

+Service Endpoints are available for:

+- AAD
+- CosmosDB
+- Cognitive Services
+- Container Registry
+- EventHub
+- KeyVault
+- ServiceBus
+- SQL
+- Storage
+- Web

 Endpoints are enabled on subnets configured in the VNet.
 For Azure SQL and Data Lake Storage, the endpoint only applies to traffic within the same region.
 Once you enable a service endpoint in your subnet, you can add a Virtual Network rule to secure the service resources to your VNet and deny traffic to the service via the internet.
+Service Endpoints ensure that traffic from the VNet to the service travels on the Azure Backbone only.

 By default, Azure services secured by service endpoints will not be reachable from on-premises devices.
 You can allow access to the service from Public IPs using the firewall configuration